yomovh/Cloud_Toulouse_2024_OVHcloud_automation/README.md

 consumer_key=
 ```

-Or in environment variable (required for the last example because of acme)
+Or in environment variable (required for the last example because of acme provider in terraform)
 ```bash
 export OVH_ENDPOINT=ovh-eu
 export OVH_APPLICATION_KEY=